-Confidencial takes an end-to-end (or what you might see called zero trust) approach to securing your messages and files.
+Confidencial takes an end-to-end approach to securing your messages and files.
 What does this mean?
 In short, it means that in most* cases, Confidencial does not see or store the private keys that are required to decrypt messages and files and in all cases we do not ever see (let alone store) your messages and files, even in their encrypted form.
 Read on for more information about our approach to keeping your data safe.

 In most cases, Confidencial does not store your private decryption keys in a form that would enable an attacker to access your protected documents should Confidencial’s backend infrastructure be compromised.
 Besides the fact that Confidencial does not see or store your messages and documents, Confidencial does not store whole private keys in its infrastructure (with the exception of Temporary keys).
 Instead, keys are either stored in a key server hosted by your organization, “sharded” and stored across multiple, independent locations in the cloud, or stored on a device of your choosing.